 - You should consider upgrading to a system that utilizes R-410A refrigerant, which is an environmentally friendly replacement for R-22.
 All HVAC equipment manufactured since 2010 uses R-410A.
 This state-of-the-art equipment is more efficient and offers lower operating costs and higher comfort levels than most R-22 cooling systems.
 Additionally, R-410A units generally offer longer warranties with more comprehensive coverage.

-For more information on how the R-22 refrigerant phase-out could affect you, contact the experts at WC Heating, Air, and Plumbing Inc.
+For more information on how the R-22 refrigerant phase-out could affect you, contact the experts at We Care Plumbing, Heating, & Air.